nemediano/OpenGLTemplates/glutTriangle/README.md

 In such scenario the sample is build with a single command line:

 `g++ -std=c++11 -Wall triangle.cpp -o triangle -lGLEW -lGL -lglut -lm`

+If your program builds, but crashes at execution, it is very likely that you do not have the required version of OpenGL.
+In that case you want to edit (or even comment) the context creation lines to match you current software.